 Biography

-On completion of her doctorate, Angela worked as a postdoctoral researcher at the University of Wolverhampton for over 10 years.
-During this time, she worked closely with academic health and nursing colleagues on research and consultancy projects, teaching, doctoral supervision and mentorship.
-She was also involved in the setting up and management of a dementia special-interest group across the university and external partners.
-Angela chaired the research ethical advisory panel for health and allied professions and was a reviewer on the sponsorship review panel for NHS ethics submissions.
+On completion of her doctorate, Angela worked as a postdoctoral researcher at the University of Wolverhampton for 10 years.
+She worked closely with academic health and nursing colleagues on research and consultancy projects, teaching, doctoral supervision and mentorship.
+She led the setting up and management of a dementia community of practice across the university and external partners.
+Angela was chair of the research ethical advisory panel for health and allied professions for four years and reviewer on the NHS sponsorship review panel.

-Angela joined Keele University as a Trial Manager in the Clinical Trials Unit where she oversaw project management and research governance on randomised controlled trials.
-She moved to her current role in the School of Nursing and Midwifery in June 2023, where she is focussing on research in primary care nursing.
+Angela joined Keele University as a Trial Manager in the Clinical Trials Unit where she oversaw project management and research governance procedures on two randomised controlled trials.
+She moved to her current role in the School of Nursing and Midwifery in June 2023 and is working on studies and stakeholder involvement in primary care, mental health and methodological research.
+Angela also works within the National Institute for Health Research Applied Research Collaboration West Midlands (NIHR ARCWM) capacity development programme for dementia.

 The Clinical Education Centre